gardenlinux/gardenlinux/features/README.md

 The `flavors.yaml` file is used to define which flavors are to be build, tested and published.

-To e.g. build an the AWS image `aws-gardener_prod_trustedboot_tpm2-amd64`, you have to define the coresponding modifier name, features, architecture like this.
+To e.g. build an the AWS image `aws-gardener_prod_trustedboot_tpm2-amd64`, you have to define the coresponding features and architecture like this.

 ```
 ---